udyux/opentx-widget-rxlink/README.md

 ## Installation

-Clone or download this repository and place the `RxLink` folder on your radio's SD card in the `/WIDGETS/` directory.
+Download the latest `.zip` file from the [releases page](/releases), extract it and place the folder in the `/WIDGETS/` directory on your transmitter's SD card.

 ## Usage